nshuan/Euler/README.md

 ```

 ### Arrange folder
-> For the code to run normally, all files should be placed in the same folder
+For the code to run normally, all files should be placed in the same folder

+## Step by step guide
+> This guide will help you to run the program normally without reading the code
+> However, there are still tips written as comments in each file that help you to read the code easier

+### `main.py` file